akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/respond-with-directives/respondWithHeaders.rst

 Description
 -----------
+Adds the given HTTP headers to all responses coming back from its inner route.

 This directive transforms ``HttpResponse`` and ``ChunkedResponseStart`` messages coming back from its inner route by adding the given ``HttpHeader`` instances to the headers list.

-If you'd like to add just a single header you can use the :ref:`-respondWithHeader-` directive instead.
+See also :ref:`-respondWithHeader-` if you'd like to add just a single header.

 Example